 Instead of First Things First, cramming is First Things Last.

 Cramming in Tagalog is pagdagsa.
 This means that we are trying to do what we could have done easily in 20 days – and cram them all in one day.
 You are trying to eat an elephant in a few bites.
 Cramming is more about volume, not acceleration.
-When you cram you put all your energies into finishing a large amount of work as fast as you can, but you aren’t superman.
+When you cram you put all your energies into finishing a large amount of work as fast as you can, but you aren’t Superman.
 Therefore, there is no room for creativity and innovation.
 Often, what we get is a mediocre result.

 In this sense, procrastination and cramming are cousins.
 Both exist because of fear.